Felix Herngren

 Felix Tobias Herngren (born 4 February 1967), is a Swedish director, actor, writer and comedian.
 He is known for creating and acting in the Swedish television drama-comedy series Solsidan.
 He is the younger brother of director and actor Måns Herngren.

 Herngren also directed and wrote the film The Hundred-Year-Old Man Who Climbed Out the Window and Disappeared which has been screened in more than 40 countries and grossing more than 50 million US dollars worldwide.
-He also appeared in the TV programme Sen kväll med Luuk.
+He also appeared as a character in the TV programme Sen kväll med Luuk.

+Since 2021, he has been participating in Masked Singer Sverige.